Fees and Funding

 *contributions can only be made towards childcare provided by an Ofsted-registered childminder, setting or childminder agency.

-If you’re attending our Foundation or First Steps English and Maths, or English for Speakers of Other Languages, Community Learning courses, we may be able to help with your transport costs.
+If you’re attending our English for Speakers of Other Languages Tailored Learning courses, we may be able to help with your transport costs.